310mc/https-310mc.github.io-tl/source/_posts/aquarium/hanging_out_together.md

 {% endbubble %}

 {% bubble Hinata %}
-Heheh.
-Anzu-san *did* ask us if we wanted to be part of the show, too.
+Heh, Anzu-san *did* ask us if we wanted to be part of the show, too.

 But today is my day off, and Yuuta-kun isn’t here with me anyway, so I plan to enjoy it like any other person here will.
 {% endbubble %}

 {% bubble Rei %}
 O<em>ho</em>, so that’s what it is.
-If you were asked to participate in the show, then that must mean it is a spontaneous show that was not originally planned.
+If you were asked to participate in the show, then that must mean it is a spontaneous performance that was not originally planned.

 It may mean that they need more hands on deck.
 What an interesting twist of fate… Perhaps we should try and help out if there ever seems to be a problem.
 {% endbubble %}

 {% bubble Sora %}
 Hands?
-If it’s hands you need, then these starfish have plenty![^4] Here you go, Rei-niisan! ☆
+If it’s hands you need, then these starfish have plenty![^4] Here you go, Rei-nii~san! ☆
 {% endbubble %}

 {% bubble Wataru %}
-Ahahahaha!!!
-Wonderful joke!
+Ahahahaha!!
+What a wonderful joke!
 I expect nothing less from Natsume-kun’s favorite pupil!
 You have quite the sense of humor! ☆
 {% endbubble %}

 {% bubble Sora %}
 HoHo~♪ Thank you!
 Sora must give his thanks when he’s complimented!

-Wataru-niisan, you’re Shisho’s master, so you would be *Grand-Shisho!*[^5] Sora’s happy to be acknowledged by you~♪
+Wataru-nii\~san, you’re Shisho\~’s master, so you would be *Grand-Shisho~!*[^5] Sora’s happy to be acknowledged by you\~♪
 {% endbubble %}

 {% bubble Hinata %}